 Long Island is surrounded by some of the most beautiful beaches.
 There are so many options, each with its own unique character.
 There’s just something so soothing and magical about the beach.
-It’s honeysuckle scented air; the sharp tastes of the salty sea air; the sounds of the ocean’s waves crashing together with the sea gulls’ cries– it calls to me.
-Put on your sunglasses, grab a good book, and get out there to enjoy the beauty and charm of any one of LI’s amazing beaches.
-Here are some of my top Long Island beaches:
+The salty sea air; the sounds of the crashing waves; the warm sand and the sea gulls’ cries– they call to me.
+Put on your sunglasses, grab a good book, and make your way to to one of our iconic beaches and take it all in.
+The air is better out there!
+Long Island is home to so many amazing beaches.
+Here are some of my favorite Long Island beaches:

 Located in Southampton, Coopers Beach – 268 Meadow Lane offers a concession stand, chair rentals for $10.00 and umbrella rentals for $15.00 each per day, bathrooms, and fresh water showers.
 Daily parking permits are $40.00 per car per day.
 Check out the live web cams!